bsorrentino/slidesOnTV/README.md

 [![Latest Release](https://img.shields.io/github/release/bsorrentino/slidesOnTV.svg)](https://github.com/bsorrentino/slidesOnTV/releases)

-Present Slides on TV - for Apple tvOS
+Presents Slides on TV - for Apple tvOS

 The application's purpose is to make easy and comfortable (from your sofa)  to watch the presentations on your TV.